mmgordon1/mmgordon1.github.io/_pages/about.md

+---
+permalink: /
+title: "About Me"
+excerpt: "About Me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
 # **About Me**

 I am a Assistant Professor in [Business Information Technology](https://bit.vt.edu/) at [Virginia Tech's Pamplin College of Business](https://pamplin.vt.edu/).
 My research interests include Socially Responsibility, Sustainability and Online Platforms/Marketplaces.